Great Expectations Day Program

 Benefits to the Individual with Disabilities

 Some benefits of employment to individuals with disabilities include the opportunity to work independently, learn skills while working in competitive employment situations, and perform jobs with multiple responsibilities and typical job pressures.
-Other benefits for individuals in the program include increased self-esteem and a chance to interface with others without disabilities.
+Other benefits for individuals in the program include increased self-esteem and a chance to interact with others without disabilities.

 The Focus of Supported Employment